geosolutions-it/MapStore2/docs/developer-guide/mapstore-migration-guide.md

 ## Migration from 2023.01.xx to 2023.02.00

+### NodeJS/NPM upgrade

+In this release we updated all our systems to use node 16/NPM 8.
+This because Node 12 is actually out of maintainance.
+We are going to support soon more recent versions of NodeJS solving the related issues.
+So make you sure to use the correct verison of NodeJS/NPM to build things correctly.
+See the [requirements](../requirements/#debug-build) section of the document for the details.

 ### Visualization mode in map configuration

 The map configuration stores the information related to the visualization mode 2D or 3D after saving a map.